Title and statement of responsibility area

 Scope and content

-Fonds consists of textual records, photographs and microfilm related to the Cape Breton Highlanders including records from different iterations of the unit including the 94th Victoria Regiment "Argyll Highlanders," 185th Overseas Battalion Cape Breton Highlanders, Cape Breton Highlanders (World War II), 2nd Battalion, Nova Scotia Highlanders (Cape Breton Highlanders) as well as records of the Cape Breton Highlanders Association.
+Collection consists of records related to the Cape Breton Highlanders including documentation spanning a century of service.
+Various iterations of the unit are included beginning with the 94th Victoria Regiment "Argyll Highlanders," 185th Overseas Battalion Cape Breton Highlanders, Cape Breton Highlanders (World War II), 2nd Battalion, Nova Scotia Highlanders (Cape Breton Highlanders) as well as records of the Cape Breton Highlanders Association.
 The records focus heavily on activity during World War 2 and post-war service by members of the Association.

 Immediate source of acquisition